he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/equipment/Captivating Rosebud.md

 **Critical Success** The creature is unaffected.
 **Success** The creature takes a –1 status penalty to Perception checks for 10 minutes.
 **Failure** As success, but a –2 penalty.
-**Critical Failure** As success, but a –2 penalty and the creature is [[Fascinated]] by the rosebush.
+**Critical Failure** As success, but a –2 penalty and the creature is [[DATABASE/condition/Fascinated|fascinated]] by the rosebush.
 **Activate****—Rose Vines** 10 minutes (manipulate); **Effect** You plant the _captivating rosebud_ into a square adjacent to a building or other structure.
 It grows into a rosebush that stretches up to 30 feet tall.
-You and your allies can use the rosebush as a ladder to [[Climb]] easily up and down the side of the adjacent structure, but all other creatures must succeed at a DC 17 Will saving throw or fail to notice the rosebush's presence.
+You and your allies can use the rosebush as a ladder to [[DATABASE/action/Climb|Climb]] easily up and down the side of the adjacent structure, but all other creatures must succeed at a DC 17 Will saving throw or fail to notice the rosebush's presence.